Umuzi-org/ACN-syllabus/content/topics/java-specific/functional-interface/_index.md

 }).start();
 ```

-- Using lambda expressions to re-write the code above
+We can use lambda expressions to re-write the code above, like so:

 ```
 // lambda expression to create the object